A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 Fixed penalty fine and penalty points

-If you have been given the option of a Fixed Penalty, visit Paying your Fixed Penalty Notice page to pay online, or use the contact details on your Fixed Penalty application form.
+If you have been given the option of a Fixed Penalty, visit the GOV.UK Paying your Fixed Penalty Notice page to pay online, or use the contact details on your Fixed Penalty application form.

 Once you have paid the fine, you will need to send your driving licence to the Conditional Offer Unit.